simrozier/LiRGHaM/README.md

 > julia LMC_Main.jl
 ```

 This will compute the LMC's projection, the response matrix and the response with a set of small parameters ensuring fast computation.
-When the code has done running, check that the perturber, matrix and response files were dropped in `source/MW_LMC_Response/Data/`.
+When the code is done running, check that the perturber, matrix and response files were dropped in `source/MW_LMC_Response/Data/`.

 Output: